-Product Labour indicator Real average growth (10 years) Market share Volatility index Trade balance Import substitution Forestry High Performer Low growth industry Middle 15 Low risk Net importer Yes
+Product Labour indicator Real average growth (10 years) Market share Volatility index Trade balance Import substitution Forestry High Performer Low Growth Industry Middle 15 High volatility Net importer Yes

-- Under-investment, especially in long-rotation forestry for timber - Onerous nature of the afforestation licensing process - Need for more skills development, capacity building and funding of forestry projects - Impact of climate change - Cumbersome water licensing requirements - Need to define robust models for support communities acquiring commercial plantations via the land restitution programme - Limited rail infrastructure in forestry areas - Low levels of public funding towards research and innovation - High transport costs - Need for improved fire management achieved through progressive increase by 2019 through 2030.
+- Underinvestment, especially in long-rotation forestry for timber - Onerous nature of the afforestation licensing process - · Need for more skills development, capacity building and funding of forestry projects - · Impact of climate change - Cumbersome water licensing requirements - Need to define robust models for support communities acquiring commercial plantations via the land restitution programme

+- · Limited rail infrastructure in forestry areas - Low levels of public funding towards research and innovation - High transport costs - Need for improved fire management.

+The sector aspires to create new afforestation in the Eastern Cape and KwaZulu-Natal, replant all the temporary unplanted plantations in provinces and re-commission planting in previously decommissioned areas in Mpumalanga and Western Cape.
+These will be achieved through progressive increase by 2019 through to 2030.
 In total, 147 000 ha is the aspiration target that will go under production over a ten-year period and is allocated as follows:

-1. The sector aspires to create new afforestation in the Eastern Cape and Kwazulu Natal, replant all the temporary unplanted plantations in provinces and re-commission planting in previously decommissioned areas in Mpumalanga and Western Cape.
-These will be

-- a.
-10 000 ha of new afforestation per annum towards a radical shift of the 100 000 ha target set out in the Forest Transformation Charter - b.
-21 000 ha of temporarily unplanted plantations in Category B and C - c.
-22 000 ha in the Western Cape for replanting - d.
-4 000 ha in Mpumalanga for replanting - e.
-In addition to the total 147 000 ha, marginal agricultural or conservation land must be made available for forestry to realise additional hectares to meet the economic needs for timber products. - 2.
-The estimated number of jobs in the forestry value chain indicates that for every 15ha or 20ha, one job is created in the primary sector.
+- 10 000 ha of new afforestation per annum towards a radical shift of the 100 000 ha target set out in the Forest Transformation Charter - 21 000 ha of temporarily unplanted plantations in Category B and C - 22 000 ha in the Western Cape for replanting - · 4 000 ha in Mpumalanga for replanting - In addition to the total 147 000 ha, marginal agricultural or conservation land must be made available for forestry to realise additional hectares to meet the economic needs for timber products.

+The estimated number of jobs in the forestry value chain indicates that for every 15 ha or 20 ha, one job is created in the primary sector.
 One job created in the primary sector results in four jobs in processing.
-There is thus a ratio of 1:4 potential jobs created in the primary sector.
+There is thus a ratio of 1:4 potential jobs created in the primary-secondary sector.
 Jobs created, to a large extend, depends strongly on the type of species planted.
-The following species and hectares result in one job created in the primary sector: - Wattle 15-20ha results in 1 job - Pine 20-25ha results in 1 job - Eucalyptus 15-20ha results in job
+The following species and hectares result in one job created in the primary sector:

+- Wattle 15-20 ha results in 1 job

+- Pine 20-25 ha results in 1 job

+- Eucalyptus 15-20 ha results in job

-The 147 000ha will therefore result in 9 800 jobs in primary sector and 39 200 in processing (given we use 15ha for one job principle), resulting in 49 000 jobs created.
+The 147 000 ha will therefore result in 9 800 jobs in primary sector and 39 200 in processing (given we use 15 ha for one job principle), resulting in 49 000 jobs created.
 These jobs exclude potential jobs created in logistical areas such as transport, warehousing and specialised professional and technical services, as well research and development jobs.
 Furthermore, the analysis is only in respect of primary processing and does not include further beneficiation in paper, sawn timber products and other, nor the 38 000 jobs in paper recycling and the associated jobs upstream and downstream (e.g. nursery supplier, equipment suppliers, etc).

-3. The forestry sector currently contributes 10,4% to agricultural GDP, based on about 1,3 mill ha.
-It is estimate that the aspired 147 000 ha to be planted could potentially increase the sector's contribution to agricultural GDP by approximately 1,4 percentage points.

-4. In terms of investment potential, based on 147 000ha, there is potential yield of 1,98 million tons of timber resulting in a turnover of just less than R40 million.
+- The forestry sector currently contributes 10,4% to agricultural GDP, based on about 1,3 million ha.
+It is estimate that the aspired 147 000 ha to be planted could potentially increase the sector's contribution to agricultural GDP by approximately 1,4 percentage points. - In terms of investment potential, based on 147 000 ha, there is a potential yield of 1,98 million tons of timber, resulting in a turnover of just less than R40 million.
 Potential jobs created amount to 19,041 in forestry and it depends on the species planted and approximately 2,665 in processing.